 If a third party’s negligence caused your workplace injury, contact us for a free consultation to determine if you qualify.
+We will fairly evaluate your case and seek the highest possible compensation for your third-party claim.

 What is a Third-Party Workplace Injury Lawsuit?

-In Pennsylvania, you cannot sue your employer for workplace injuries, even if a third party caused them.
+According to the Pennsylvania Workers’ Compensation Act, you cannot sue your employer for workplace injuries, even if a third party caused them.
 However, you can file a personal injury lawsuit against third parties responsible for your work-related injury.
 For example, if you’re a truck driver injured by another driver’s negligence, you can sue that driver while still pursuing workers’ comp benefits.

 It’s important to note that workers’ compensation does not cover pain and suffering, loss of consortium, and punitive damages.
 It will only pay for medical expenses and lost wages.
 Third-party lawsuits can recover these additional damages, often resulting in substantially higher compensation.